This quinoa avocado salad is a delicious and hearty bowl full of stress relieving foods! It’s drizzled with a zesty cocoa vinaigrette.

 - Greens: spinach or kale

-Whether it’s the huge bowl or the explosion of flavors and textures, but we couldn’t get enough of this avocado quinoa salad bowl!
+Whether it’s the huge bowl or the explosion of flavors and textures, but we couldn’t get enough of this quinoa avocado salad!
 The most unique element is the cocoa vinaigrette dressing.
 Using raw cacao and orange, it adds an earthy complexity to the salad that made us thoughtfully savor each bite.
 If you don’t have raw cacao, you can use cocoa powder instead.
-This avocado quinoa salad is a colorful, cheery bowl meal that makes you feel like a million bucks — and the quinoa makes it filling enough for a main dish.
+This quinoa avocado salad is a colorful, cheery bowl meal that makes you feel like a million bucks — and the quinoa makes it filling enough for a main dish.
 Even better, it’s full of stress relieving foods!
 So it’s a stress reducer too.

 Stay tuned for later this week where Katie will share in a new Healthy + Whole post more about foods to eat in times of stress and stress coping techniques.
 In the meantime, we’d love to hear from you — how do you manage stress?